sineemore/suckless-101/README.md

 install the package which provides it.

-One way to quickly locate the desired package is by using a package manager or separate utility to search packages by filenames it contains.
+One way to quickly locate the desired package is by using a package manager or a separate utility to search packages by filenames they contain.

 For example on Void Linux such program can be installed with `xtools`
 package: